Adyen/adyen-commercetools/README.md

 # commercetools-adyen-integration
 [![Build Status](https://travis-ci.org/commercetools/commercetools-adyen-integration.svg?branch=master)](https://travis-ci.org/commercetools/commercetools-adyen-integration)

-This repository provides integration between the commercetools and Adyen payment service provider.
+`commercetools-adyen-integration` provides an integration between the commercetools and Adyen payment service provider to support the concept of [Adyen Web Components](https://docs.adyen.com/checkout/components-web).

-## Supported payment methods
-`commercetools-adyen-integration` supports the concept of [Adyen Web Components](https://docs.adyen.com/checkout/components-web).
 Components are available for cards, wallets, and most local payment methods.
 For a list of all payment methods with an available component, refer to [Supported payment methods](https://docs.adyen.com/checkout/supported-payment-methods).

 ## Overview